We live in an interconnected world, with a growing focus on becoming more globally-minded.

 A global citizen is an individual who is aware of the world and has a sense of their role in it.

-They respect and value diversity, and are knowledgeable of and work against social injustices.
-Global citizens participate in communities at all levels (from local to global) and take responsibility for their actions and beliefs.
+They respect and value diversity and work to understand and add to efforts to achieve social development goals.
+Global citizens participate in communities at all levels (from local to global) and take responsibility for their actions and interactions with members of their own community and communities abroad.

-To become a global citizen, you will have to be creative, flexible, dedicated and proactive.
-Global citizens take an active part in the emerging international community and are committed to helping build this community’s values and practices.
+To become a global citizen, you’ll have to be creative, flexible, dedicated and proactive.
+Global citizens get involved as members of the international community and are committed to building on this community in a meaningful and positive way.

-This will mean developing skills related to problem-solving, decision-making, critical thinking, communication and collaboration.
-These five skills are becoming more and more essential to success in the workplace, as well as life in general, and cannot be developed without active, self-directed learning.
+This means that aspiring global citizens need to develop skills related to problem-solving, decision-making, critical thinking, communication and collaboration.
+These five skills are becoming more and more essential to success in the workplace, as well as life in general, and can add to both your personal and professional development in a big way.

 Why become a global citizen?